theritesite/enhanced-ajax-add-to-cart-wc/README.txt

 = No loading spinner comes up! =

 Currently, we rely on themes to display a loading icon on the loading class.
 WooCommerce also provides one.
-For more custom builds, we have on our near future enhancement list, a way to load spinner styles, or put your own in.
+Our premium version now loads 2 spinners you can choose from using additional css classes and a setting.
-For now, you can follow a guide to add a css class definition for "loading" in your themes style.css or customizers additional css.
+The free version will be getting access to those spinners in version 2.3 or later.

 = Can I change the styling of the quantity input? =